Forecasting Love and Weather: Production

-In March 2021, it was reported that Cha Young-hoon will direct the series created by Gline's creative group, led by writer Kang Eun-kyung.
-During the same time, Park Min-young and Song Kang were considering appearing in the series as main leads.
+In March 2021, it was reported that Cha Young-hoon directed the series created by Gline's creative group, led by writer Kang Eun-kyung.
+During the same time, Park Min-young and Song Kang were considering appearing in the series as main lead actors.
 In May 2021, Yura and Yoon Park joined the cast of the series.

 Kim Mi-kyung and Park Min-young are playing mother and daughter on-screen for the fourth time.
-Before this series, they appeared as mother and daughter in Running, Sungkyunkwan Scandal and Her Private Life.
+Before this series, they appeared as mother and daughter in Running, Sungkyunkwan Scandal, and Her Private Life.
 They also appeared together in 2014 KBS TV series Healer.

 On October 19, 2021, Park Min-young posted photos from the filming site.

 On March 5, 2022, it was confirmed that actor Yoon Park had tested positive for COVID-19 as a precautionary measure.
-He had a self-diagnosis kit on March 4 and after testing positive.
+He had a self-diagnosis kit on March 4 and after being tested positive.
 He was given the PCR test immediately as the filming for the drama had ended.
 The broadcast schedule seems to be uninterrupted.